Skip to content

 Note

-Template: Allow AI training with collective licensing agreement
+Template: AI training requires collective licensing agreement

 This RSL license template requires clients that want to use your website content for AI training to obtain a standard license from an RSL License Server.